 Almost every time an angel appears to someone in the Bible, the first thing they say to the human(s) is, “Do not be afraid,” or “Fear not.”

-There was that death angel back in Egypt and they probably hadn’t forgotten about that one.
+There was also that death angel back in plagues of Egypt and they probably haven’t forgotten about that one.

 I’m guessing the angel didn’t look like a glittery Tinkerbell or a friendly, floating ghost.